 Go to File> Export> Export as MP3.
 A new Export Audio window opens.
 Choose the folder and the name of the new file.
 Click on the dropdown menu for save as type.
 Choose mp3.
 Then click on options.
 Select bitrate mode: constant.
 Quality: 192kbps.
 Channel mode: joint stereo.
 Then click okay.

 Once you click save, another window will open where you can edit the metadata.
 I usually leave it as is and click on Okay.
-That’s start the conversion process.
-If you have multiple research interview audio files, you can add all of them to Audacity in step 3 and Audacity will batch convert them.
+That’ll start the conversion process.
+If you have multiple research interview audio files, you can add all of them to Audacity in step 3 and Audacity will convert them in a batch.

 Here is a quick video walkthrough of converting your wav audio into mp3.